ProjectEvergreen/greenwood/CONTRIBUTING.md

 ### Project Boards

-Our [sequentially named project boards](https://github.com/ProjectEvergreen/greenwood/projects) help us organize work into buckets that will generally include a small handful of "top line" goals and objectives we would like to focus on for that particular time box.
+Our [sequentially named project boards](https://github.com/ProjectEvergreen/greenwood/projects) help us organize work into buckets that will generally include a small handful of "top line" goals and objectives we would like to focus on for that particular phase of work.
 It also serves as a catch-all for the usual work and bug fixes that happens throughout general maintenance of the project.
-Additionally, we leverage this as a means to shine insight into good opportunities for those interested in contributing as what the Greenwood team would appreciate help with the most.
+Additionally, we leverage this as a means to shine insight into good opportunities for those interested in contributing as to what the Greenwood team would appreciate help with the most.

 ### Discussions